-$$I = \alpha R^{\gamma} e^{-\beta R}.$$
+$$J=\alpha R^{\gamma}e^{-\beta R}.$$

-This is an un-normalized gamma function that is similar to the Cushing curve when $\beta = 0$.
+This is an un-normalized gamma function that is similar to the Cushing curve when $\beta = 0$ .

-We used Akaike's Information Criterion for small sample size (AIC_c) to determine which model(s) best explained the productivity of juvenile Chinook in the Chiwawa River basin.
-AIC_c was estimated as:
+We used Akaike's Information Criterion for small sample size (AICc) to determine which model(s) best explained the productivity of juvenile Chinook in the Chiwawa River basin.
+AICc was estimated as:

-The use of AIC_c indicated that the Beverton-Holt model best approximated the information in the juveniles/redd data (Table 4; Figure 6).
+The use of AICc indicated that the Beverton-Holt model best approximated the information in the juveniles/redd data (Table 4; Figure 6).
 The estimated structural parameters for this model were:

-$$Juveniles = \frac{(148,410 \times Redds)}{(184 + Redds)}$$
+$$Juveniles = \frac{(152,439 \times Redds)}{(191 + Redds)}$$

-where the bootstrap estimated standard errors for the two parameters were 17,021 and 55, respectively.
-The adjusted $R^2 = 0.84$.
-The second-best model was the smooth hockey stick model, which was 1.64 AIC_c units from the best model (Table 4; Figure 6).
+where the bootstrap estimated standard errors for the two parameters were 17,210 and 56, respectively.
+The adjusted $R^2 = 0.84$ .
+The second-best model was the smooth hockey stick model, which was 1.70 AICc units from the best model (Table 4; Figure 6).
 The estimated parameters for this model were:

-$$LN(Juveniles) = 11.6 + LN\left(1 - e^{-\left(\frac{723.8}{113,413}\right)Redds}\right)$$ where the bootstrap estimated standard errors of the two parameters were 0.1 and 136, respectively, and the $R^2 = 0.83$.
-The AIC_c difference scores, Akaike weights, and evidence ratios indicated that there was substantial support for both the Beverton-Holt and smooth hockey stick models (Table 4).
-There was less support for the remaining models (Ricker, Gamma4, and Cushing), which were > 2 AIC_c units from the best models.
+$$LN(Juveniles) = 11.7 + LN\left(1 - e^{-\left(\frac{715.9}{116,314}\right)Redds}\right)$$ where the bootstrap estimated standard errors of the two parameters were 0.1 and 391, respectively, and the $R^2 = 0.83$ .
+The AICc difference scores, Akaike weights, and evidence ratios indicated that there was substantial support for both the Beverton-Holt and smooth hockey stick models (Table 4).
+There was less support for the remaining models (Ricker, Gamma, and Cushing), which were > 2 AICc units from the best models.
 This was further supported by the fact that, relative to the best models, the remaining models had evidence ratios greater than 10.

 Although the Beverton-Holt, smooth hockey stick, and Ricker models have different biological assumptions, they all indicated a density-dependent relationship between spawning levels (redds) and juvenile Chinook production.
 This was not only evident in the best approximating models, but there was also a significant negative relationship between juveniles per redd and numbers of redds in the Chiwawa River basin (Figure 7).
-Although data at high seeding levels are lacking, the Beverton-Holt model would limit the capacity of juvenile Chinook to about 180,000 parr in the basin (bootstrap upper 95% CI of α in the Beverton-Holt model).
-This equates to about 1,621 Chinook parr per hectare.
-In contrast, the smooth hockey stick model, which fit the data as well as the Beverton-Holt model, would limit the carrying capacity for juvenile Chinook to about 140,000 parr (bootstrap upper 95% CI of J{∞} in the smooth hockey stick model).
-This equates to about 1,261 Chinook parr per hectare.
+Although data at high seeding levels are lacking, the Beverton-Holt model estimates the population capacity of juvenile Chinook in the Chiwawa River basin at about 152,000 parr.
+This equates to about 1,197 Chinook parr per hectare.
+In contrast, the smooth hockey stick model, which fit the data as well as the Beverton-Holt model, estimates the population carrying capacity for juvenile Chinook at about 116,000 parr.
+This equates to about 913 Chinook parr per hectare.
 As a comparison, Thorson et al. (2013) estimated the carrying capacity for 15 populations of juvenile Chinook in the Snake River metapopulation as 5,000 juveniles per hectare.
 However, those authors noted that the estimate could be biased because of imperfect detectability and estimates of spawning numbers.